gift-surg/SlicSeg/README.md

   * OSX users, please check the [supported versions of XCode](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html#abstract).
 Note that NVIDIA CUDA may not support the latest versions of XCode.
   * If you are using OSX and receive a `No supported compiler or SDK was found` error, and you have already installed XCode, please [follows these instructions](   * [Why can't MEX find a supported compiler in MATLAB R2015b after I upgraded to Xcode 7.0?](http://uk.mathworks.com/matlabcentral/answers/246507-why-can-t-mex-find-a-supported-compiler-in-matlab-r2015b-after-i-upgraded-to-xcode-7-0)
 )

+  * On linux, linking problems may occur due to Matlab adding an internal linking path before `mex` is called.
+If you get version problems when linking C++ files you can force Matlab to find specific library versions using LD_PRELOAD, for example:
+    ```LD_PRELOAD=/path-to-desired-library/libstdc++.so.6 /path-to-matlab/bin/matlab```

 Funding